 Your medical information and background check must be in our office by the first day of class or your registration will be canceled and your money refunded.
 The only exception is for the flu shot during fall semester.
 In that case, the due date for the flu shot will be announced in class.

-The textbook and workbook, blood pressure cuff, and stethoscope are required.
-They may be purchased at the university bookstore.
+Supplies may be purchased at the university bookstore.